 Any marketing or sales leader is intimately familiar with Customer Acquisition Cost.
 CAC is calculated by dividing all the costs spent on acquiring a customer (expenses) by the number of customers acquired in the period the money was spent.
 In a simple example, if a company spent $500K in a year and acquired 50 customers in that same year, their Customer Acquisition Cost is $10,000 per customer.

 The sales development movement is here to stay.
-Many hyper-successful businesses have embraced the SDR go-to-market, including all B2B IPO’s of 2017 and some of the fastest growing B2B businesses of all-time (Salesforce, Twilio, VMWare, Okta, Microsoft, Intel, CA, IBM).
+Many hyper-successful businesses have embraced the SDR go-to-market, including all B2B IPO’s of 2017 – 2019 and some of the fastest-growing B2B businesses of all-time (Salesforce, Twilio, VMWare, Okta, Microsoft, Intel, CA, IBM).
 Understanding the baseline costs inherent to any model is a valuable tool to make wise decisions affecting your own go-to-market.

-Averages influencing this figure — $1,561 price per lead — are worth understanding.
+Averages influencing this figure — $1,561 price per appointment — are worth understanding.
 Many parts, all moving, contribute here.